30 May 2014

 Tracklist: 1.
 "A Walk Across the Rooftops" (4,5 / 5) - 2.
 "Tinseltown in the Rain" (5 / 5 ) - 3.
 "From Rags to Riches" (4 / 5) - 4.
 "Stay" (5 / 5) - 5.
 "Easter Parade" (4 / 5) - 6.
 "Heatwave" (4,5 / 5) - 7.
 "Automobile Noise" (4 / 5)

-Studio album debut by the Scottish band The Blue Nile.
-I can't remember how I came across this band but I know that I bought this album shortly after its release.
-I have played it the vinyl issue more than most other albums in my collection.
+Studio album debut by the Scottish band The Blue Nile, which may or may not have been released in late '83 or early '84.
+I can't remember how I came across this band but I know that I purchased the album about a year after its release.
+I have played the vinyl issue more than most other albums in my collection.
 I never understood why they weren't more popular.
 Critics loved them but they never made it to the huge crowds.
 After their second album, they were the critics' darlings and also had many fans among other musicians, which led to many collaboration works.

 However, guitarist, lead vocalist and main songwriter Paul Buchanan obviously wasn't interested in a glamorous life, and just wanted his ordinary life.
 The band didn't release albums too often, and after the third studio album they have kept quiet without officially being disbanded.